Dihedral Gauss hypergeometric functions: Explicit expressions for dihedral functions

 Summarising, the $\hpgo21$ functions (\ref{eq:dih12}) and (\ref{eq:dih32}) form a local basis of solutions at $x=0$; the functions in (\ref{eq:diha}) and (\ref{eq:dihb}) form a local basis of solutions at $x=1$; the functions

 form a local basis of solutions at $x=\infty$.
-Recall that 24 Kummer's solutions correspond to the orbit of $6\times8$ permutations of the three singular points $z=0$, $z=1$, $z=\infty$ and the pairs of local exponents at them \cite[Lemma 2.1]{degeneratehpg}.
-Within our context described in (\ref{eq:context}), the other Kummer's solutions can be obtained by following this action of the mentioned permutations: \begin{itemize} \item Permutation of the local exponents at $z=0$: the parameters are transformed as $k\mapsto-k-1$, $a\mapsto a+2k+1$; the hypergeometric solution gets multiplied by $z^{k+1/2}$. \item Permutation of the local exponents at $z=1$: the parameters are transformed as $a\mapsto -a-2k-2\ell$; the hypergeometric solution gets multiplied by $(1-z)^{-a-k-\ell}$. \item Permutation of the local exponents at $z=\infty$: the parameters are transformed as $\ell\mapsto-\ell-1$, $a\mapsto a+2\ell+1$; the hypergeometric solution gets multiplied by $z^{-\ell-1/2}$. \item Permutation $z\mapsto 1/z$ of the singularities $z=0$, $z=\infty$: the parameters are transformed as $k\leftrightarrow\ell$; the hypergeometric solution gets multiplied by $z^{-a/2}$. \item Permutation $z\mapsto 1-z$ of the singularities $z=0$, $z=1$: the parameters are transformed as $k\mapsto-a-k-\ell-\frac12$. \item Permutation $z\mapsto z/(z-1)$ of the singularities $z=1$, $z=\infty$: the parameters are transformed as $\ell\mapsto-a-k-\ell-\frac12$; the hypergeometric solution gets multiplied by $(1-z)^{-a/2}$. \end{itemize} In particular, Euller-Pfaff transformations (\ref{flinear1})--(\ref{flinear3}) of the $\hpgo21$ functions in (\ref{eq:diha}) and (\ref{eq:dih12}) are:
+Each of the six functions can be (generally) expressed by a hypergeometric series in 4 different ways following Euler-Pfaff transformations (\ref{flinear1})--(\ref{flinear3}).
+This gives the standard set (and structure) of $6\times4=24$ Kummer's hypergeometric solutions of hypergeometric equation (\ref{hpgde}).
+The symmetries of (\ref{hpgde}) correspond to the permutations of the 3 singular points and of local exponents at them.
+Within our context described by (\ref{eq:context}), the action of these permutations on the parameters of hypergeometric functions is the following: \begin{itemize} \item Permutation of the local exponents at $z=0$: the parameters are transformed as \mbox{$k\mapsto-k-1$}, $a\mapsto a+2k+1$; the hypergeometric solution gets multiplied by $z^{k+1/2}$. \item Permutation of the local exponents at $z=1$: the parameters are transformed as \mbox{$a\mapsto -a-2k-2\ell$}; the hypergeometric solution gets multiplied by $(1-z)^{-a-k-\ell}$. \item Permutation of the local exponents at $z=\infty$: the parameters are transformed as \mbox{$\ell\mapsto-\ell-1$}, $a\mapsto a+2\ell+1$; the hypergeometric solution gets multiplied by $z^{-\ell-1/2}$. \item Permutation $z\mapsto 1/z$ of the singularities $z=0$, $z=\infty$: the parameters are transformed as $k\leftrightarrow\ell$; the hypergeometric solution gets multiplied by $z^{-a/2}$. \item Permutation $z\mapsto 1-z$ of the singularities $z=0$, $z=1$: the parameters are transformed as $k\mapsto-a-k-\ell-\frac12$. \item Permutation $z\mapsto z/(z-1)$ of the singularities $z=1$, $z=\infty$: the parameters are transformed as $\ell\mapsto-a-k-\ell-\frac12$; the hypergeometric solution gets multiplied by \mbox{$(1-z)^{-a/2}$}. \end{itemize} Pfaff's fractional-linear transformation (\ref{flinear3}) gives a different relation between the upper parameters in (\ref{eq:dih12}) or (\ref{eq:dih32}); for example

-The Euler-Pfaff transformations of the $\hpgo21$ function in (\ref{eq:dih32}) have a similar shape in the parameters, except that the lower parameter is always positive, $\frac32+k$.